-A native of New York, Katrina Corazon Barrientos is a PhD Candidate in Spanish and Portuguese Literatures, a Presidential Fellow, and a Kellogg Institute Doctoral Student Affiliate at Notre Dame.
-Katrina earned her BA and MA in Spanish Literature with a minor in Latin American & Caribbean Studies, summa cum laude, from the University at Albany in New York.
+A native of New York, Katrina Corazon Barrientos is an Andrew W. Mellon Postdoctoral Fellow at the University of Notre Dame.
+She holds a PhD in Spanish and Portuguese Literatures from Notre Dame, and she earned her BA, summa cum laude, and MA in Spanish Literature with a minor in Latin American & Caribbean Studies, from the University at Albany in New York.

 Outside her teaching and research pursuits, Katrina also serves as Copyeditor and Editorial Board Member on the peer-reviewed journals Postcolonial Text, Label Me Latina/o, and Andrea: Estudios sobre la identidad femenina en la literatura.
 In her free time, she enjoys poetry and fiction writing, pencil portraiture, and classical music.